 Society lost that very second when bullying, harassment and tribal attacks of Matabeleland became a substitute for genuine political conversation and principled disagreement in Zimbabwe.
-Accommodation was replaced by hatred; tribes pitted against tribes because the insecure ZANU figured that was would be the most effective way to maintain its relevance.
+Accommodation was replaced by hatred; tribes pitted against tribes because the insecure ZANU figured that would be its most effective way of maintaining control over the political space.

 While tribalism within ZANU existed long before April 1983, the dislike for Ndebele people and Matabeleland customs and values became more deliberately weaponised in the execution and justification of Matabeleland genocide in 1983/4 and exclusionary politics thereafter.

 In me is stubbornness personified, I will never be frightened at the will of others.
 No amount of intimidation shall silence my resolve to fight for true freedom.
 I make the point that one’s dignity may be assaulted, vandalised, brutalised and mocked, but it can never be taken away unless it is surrendered.
 I will steadfastly retain mine.